mbertheau/jquery.django-formset/README.md

 * `id` attribute of the form's root element if that's a `<div>`

 After adding the `formAdded` event is triggered to which you can attach a listener to do additional setup on the new form.
-The listener is passed the newly created form.
+The listener is passed the newly created form object.
 The `elem` member of the form object is the jquery object that contains the DOM node of the new form.

 When a form is deleted that was dynamically added before, it is removed from the DOM completely and the remaining forms are renumbered.
 If a form is deleted that existed on page load, it is just hidden and marked as deleted.

-Forms can be deleted from JavaScript by calling `deleteForm(index)` on the object returned by `djangoFormset`. `index` is the 0-based form number.
+Forms can be deleted from JavaScript by calling `delete()` on the form object or `deleteForm(index)` on the object returned by `djangoFormset`. `index` is the 0-based form number.
 Hidden forms count towards this index as well.

 If something doesn't work have a look at the JavaScript console.
 For a number of error conditions exceptions are raised.